ultimatemovers/wafwaf/en/index.md

 ---
-big_title: Ty nejlepší vafle
+big_title: The best waffles!
-subtitle: Waf-Waf to jsou ty nejlepší vafle, palačinky a lívance, které jste měli možnost ochutnat.
+subtitle: Waf-Waf These are the best waffles, pancakes and american pancakes you have had the opportunity to taste.
-breakfast: 'Již jste ochutnali naše slané produkty? '
+breakfast: Have you already tasted our salty products?
 breakfast_image: "/assets/images/img_1760-aerial.jpeg"
 delivery: Rozvážíme každý den od 08:00 do 21:00
 layout: homepage